ChaseLean/26-Deepface/README.md

 <li>Evaluate and compare the accuracy of multiple face recognition models</li>
 </ul>

-This project aims to provide a way to perform these tasks quickly and efficiently while leveraging the power of state-of-the-art models like RetinaFace and Facenet512.
+This project aims to build upon Deepface to provide a way to perform these tasks quickly and efficiently while leveraging the power of state-of-the-art face recognition models.

 <p align="center">
     <img src="assets/output_sample.jpg">